Numeric Slider

 $cameraTrackingThreshold * 0.8

-- The global variable must exist and contain a numeric value (or something that evaluates to a number).
+- The referenced global variable must exist and evaluate to a numeric value.

-- The result will still be clamped to the control’s minimum and maximum allowed values.
+- After evaluation, the result will be clamped to the control’s Minimum and Maximum.

 Minimum, Maximum, and Clamping

-When you drag or type a value (or expression), ARC evaluates the result and then clamps it into the valid range:
+When you drag or enter a value (or expression), ARC evaluates the result and then clamps it:

-- If the result is less than Minimum, it is set to Minimum.
+- If the result is less than Minimum, the value is set to Minimum.

-- If the result is greater than Maximum, it is set to Maximum.
+- If the result is greater than Maximum, the value is set to Maximum.

 Where You Will See This Control in ARC

-- Adjusting tracking region sizes, sensitivity, and related numeric parameters.
+- Camera Device – configuring tracking types (color, object, face), region sizes, sensitivity, and related parameters.

-- Timers, counters, and various numeric fields in other controls and plugins.
+- Other settings – timers, counters, and various numeric fields in plugins and general configuration panels.

-Once you are familiar with dragging, typing expressions, and using ARC variables, you can apply the same workflow everywhere this number selector appears.
-It is the standard numeric input experience in Synthiam ARC.
+Once you are comfortable with dragging, typing expressions, and using ARC variables, the workflow is the same everywhere the Number Selector appears — providing a consistent numeric input experience across Synthiam ARC.

 Quick Reference